aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/extending-avd/node-types.md

       # Only supported with underlay_router
       l3: < true | false | default -> false >

-    # Optional | Is this switch type a L3 device
+    # Optional | Is this node type a L3 device
     underlay_router: < true | false | default -> true >

     # Optional | Uplinks must be p2p if "vtep" or "underlay_router" is true.